-Bottom line: with a hard money loan like a fix and hold loan, real estate investors get the support and flexibility they need, allowing them to keep more cash on hand to purchase other properties and have the cash available for the for repairs and renovations.
+Bottom line: with a hard money loan like a flip and hold loan, real estate investors get the support and flexibility they need, allowing them to keep more cash on hand to purchase other properties and have the cash available for the for repairs and renovations.

 What to Expect with a Fix and Hold Loan

 A fix and hold loan actually starts off as a fix and flip loan.
 This gives you the money you need to renovate your investment property.
 Then, once you’ve finished making the necessary repairs, it becomes a fix and hold loan when you can refinance.

 Then, when you refinance the short-term, fix-and-hold loan into long-term lower-rate financing, the conventional lender will look at the new, fixed-up appraised value of the property.
 Generally, these types of refinances are completed at 75% loan to the new appraised value of the property after it has been fixed up via the fix-and-hold loan.